Social care, unlike health care, is not free to everyone.

 Information about starting to look for care and who to talk to about meeting the costs can be found at www.gettinginformed.net

 The amount of money which is allocated to you to pay for your support is called a “Personal Budget”.
 This is a combination of your assessed contribution and the maximum amount which the council will contribute towards your support.
 It is usually calculated as a weekly and annual amount.
 There are a number of ways which you can receive your personal budget including -

 For further information regarding Direct Payments, please visit City of York Council – Direct Payment advice and support providers.

 Generally, if you have assets of over £23,250 in your own right, you are unlikely to receive funding towards your social care support.
 The value of your current home is not taken into account if you need care in your own home.

-If you significant savings or have this amount of assets and would like the council to arrange your care and support for you, there is administrative charge to pay in addition to the weekly cost of your care.
+If you have significant savings or have this amount of assets and would like the council to arrange your care and support for you, there is administrative charge to pay in addition to the weekly cost of your care.
 The administration charge payable to the council covers the cost of arranging and buying care and support services on your behalf.
 It also covers invoicing you and collecting your contribution towards your care, annually reconciling your personal account and arranging charges or a credit back to you if applicable.
 The administration charge also covers the costs incurred for undertaking quality assurance checks of care providers.

 If you are eligible for residential or nursing care and are eligible for financial support towards your stay in a care home, you will be financially assessed by the council to calculate your weekly contribution.
 If you are assessed as needing to stay in a residential or nursing home facility, the Health Authority may also make a contribution towards this.